MehulKhanna/PokeGrinder/readme.md

 3. Captcha Solver

-- Automatically solves captcha with about 93% accuracy.
+- Automatically solves captcha with 96% accuracy.
 - Retries for the specified number of times in the config.
-- About 0.0024% chance of getting banned with 3 retries.
-- About 0.00016% chance of getting banned with 4 retries.
-- You will probably get banned after solving 41,666 captchas!
+- Special thanks to @Faust for training a captcha solver with 100k+ images.

 4. Auto Buy Balls

 - Auto buys balls when none are left.
-- Amount of balls to buy can be specified in the config.
+- The Number of balls to buy can be specified in the config.
 - Works while both hunting and fishing.

 5. Multiple Accounts